A Converse Control Lyapunov Theorem for Joint Safety and Stability: Preliminaries

 \begin{defn}[Control barrier function] Given the set $\mathcal{C}$ as defined in (\ref{safe-set}), the continuously differentiable function $h$ is called a control barrier function for (\ref{eq:sys}) on a domain $\mathcal{D}$ with $\mathcal{C} \subset \mathcal{D} \subset \mathbb{R}^n$, if there exists an extended class $\K$ function $\alpha$ such that, for all $x\in \D$,

-where $L_f h(x) = \nabla h(x)\top f(x)$ and $L_g h(x) = \nabla h(x)\top g(x)$. \end{defn}
+where $L_f h(x) = \nabla h(x)^{\top} f(x)$ and $L_g h(x) = \nabla h(x)^{\top} g(x)$. \end{defn}

-\begin{rem} By convention and for potential simplicity in implementing the condition in an optimization-based formulation, inequality~\eqref{eq:CBF-condition} is stated for all $x \in \D$.
+\begin{rem} By convention \cite{ames2016control}, inequality~\eqref{eq:CBF-condition} is stated for all $x \in \D$.
 Theoretically, however, forward invariance of $\mathcal{C}$ follows from the same condition stated only on $\partial \mathcal{C}$, so it suffices to enforce it on the boundary.
 Moreover, for $x \in \partial \mathcal{C}$, we have $\alpha(h(x)) \equiv 0$.
-We use this simplified version later in our assumption (cf.~\eqref{eq:CBF} in Assumption~\ref{Assmp:SC}); see also Corollary~\ref{cor:invariance}. \end{rem}
+We use this simplified version later in our assumption (cf.~\eqref{eq:CBF} in Assumption~\ref{Assmp:SC}). \end{rem}

-It is a well-known result that if the CBF satisfies a condition related to its regular value, then it verifies that the safe set is controlled forward invariant.
-The following result is a consequence of Nagumo's theorem \cite{nagumo1942lage}.